278th Armored Cavalry Regiment: World War II

 On "D-Day" 6 June 1944 the regiment was alerted for movement to France.
-The regiment moved to the staging area in Southern England, where a briefing was given on the general situation, then moved to Southampton dock for loading.
+The regiment moved to a staging area in southern England, where a briefing was given on the general situation, then moved to the Southampton docks for loading.

 The 117th Infantry Regiment crossed the English Channel and landed on Omaha Beach in Normandy on D+4, 10 June 1944.
 The regiment initially moved into a staging area near Lison, France.
 The regiment remained here until 2 July 1944.
 The first casualties of World War II were suffered here as a result of German 88 mm fire on the staging area.
 The regiment's initial mission was to replace some units of the 29th Division which had been almost immediately lost on D-Day.
 The balance of the 30th Infantry Division went into Normandy and was almost immediately committed to action against the German Army.

 The 117th Infantry Regiment attacked across the Vire river along with the 120th Infantry at 04:30 am the morning of 7 July 1944 as part of the initial breakout from the Normandy Beachhead.
 They assaulted across the Vire-Taute Canal on 7 July 1944, establishing a bridgehead toward Les Landes, east of St Jean-de-Day, which the 3rd Armored Division passed through the regiment to conduct exploitation operations.

 The regiment repulsed a major German counter-attack conducted by the German Panzer-Lehr-Division the night of 7 July 1944 and again during the morning of 9 July 1944.
 The Germans suffered heavy losses as the result of the Tennessee guardsmen's tenacious fighting and accurate fire.

 As the 117th Infantry advanced on Saint-Lô, as part of the 30th (US) Infantry Division, it checked a German counterattack along the main Hauts-Vents Highway 11 July 1944 and Pont Hebert fell after protracted fighting 14 July 1944.
 Patrols reached the Periers-Saint-Lô Road by 18 July 1944.

 VII (US) Corps made the main effort along the St. Lo-Periers highway just west of Saint-Lô.
 The corps commander's intent was to drive through the German crust-like defense before the Germans could reform, then exploit the break thought by passing mechanized forces into the Germans' rear.
 The plan called for saturation bombing by fighter-bombers, medium and heavy bombers from the front line back to the enemy's artillery positions to disorient and dislodge the Germans.
 Following the bombers, 4th(US) Infantry Division, 9th (US) Infantry Division, and the 30th (US) Infantry Division were to attack southward along a narrow front, clearing the way for the 2d (US) and 3d (US) Armored Divisions and the 1st (US) Infantry Division to pass through.
 The armored forces were to sweep south then southwest into the rear of German forces opposing the VIII Corps along the western portions of the Cotentin Peninsula.